thebe14/owncloud-qnap/README.md

 ![my shared folders](./shared-folders.jpg)

-From the SSH command line, create a folder `ownCloud` in the root of your volume, then folders `database` and `files` under it:
+From the SSH command line, create a folder `ownCloud` in the root of your volume, then creaate folders `database` and `files` under it:

 ![ownCloud holder folder](./ssh-owncloud.jpg)